Banking, Money and Taxes in Australia

 As banks are always keen to attract new customers, most have a wide range of services and are keen to provide assistance to expats.
-Opening a bank account in Australia is a fairly straightforward procedure as long as expats ensure they bring along all the required documentation.
+Opening a bank account in Australia is a fairly straightforward process as long as expats ensure they bring along all the required documentation.

 Taxes in Australia

 Moving to Australia temporarily for work or to live there permanently means that at some point expats will encounter the Australian Tax Office.
 Expats will be classified as either a resident or non-resident for tax purposes.